phandrieu/remote_controller_bluetooth/README.md

-# remotecontrollerbt
+# Remote Controller Bluetooth

-Remote Controlling App for the Roboti'Cse robotic Arm : _Arm'uino_
+A Flutter (Android/iOS) app designed to remote control the Arm'Uino robotic arm, a @Roboti'Cse project to make multi-axis arm based on the Arduino HDK.

 # For further informations :